Leonweyandt/Master-thesis-Classification-of-weekly-cycling-flow-patterns-2024-/README.md

            - analyze weekly flow patterns with low silhouette score and decide to remove them from analysis or not
            - plot number of counting stations per minimal amount of count data per day of the week
      - 03_02_02: Validation of the results of the cluster analysis:
-           - calculate the Rand-index, silhouette width and statistical parameters of the typical weekly flow patterns
+       - calculate  Rand-index, silhouette width and statistical parameters of the typical weekly flow patterns
        - plot the silhouette widths of the cluster result
-     - 03_02_02: Test of the stability of the results of the cluster analysis
+     - 03_02_02: Test the stability of the results of the cluster analysis:
        - repeat 100 times splitting the data in half and performing the whole cluster analysis with the calculation of the typical weekly flow patterns
        - save all results in one table
        - plot all results and determine the variance of the results to evaluete the stability and quality of the result of the cluster analysis<br/><br/>

 Folder "Spatial analysis"